Nutrition and Physical Activity During and After Cancer Treatment: Answers to Common Questions

 Cooking vegetables and fruits can help you better absorb certain nutrients, like carotenoids (compounds that give vegetables and fruits their colors).
 Microwaving and steaming are the best ways to preserve the nutrients, while boiling, especially for a long time, can leach out the water-soluble vitamins.

 Juicing can add variety to your diet and can be a good way to get vegetables and fruits, especially if you have trouble chewing or swallowing.
 Juicing also helps the body absorb some of the nutrients in vegetables and fruits.
 But juices may be less filling than whole vegetables and fruits, and they contain less fiber.
 Drinking a lot of fruit juice can add extra calories to a person’s diet, too.

 Buy juice products that are 100% vegetable or fruit juices and pasteurized to remove harmful germs.
 These are better for everyone, but are especially important for people who may have weak immune systems, such as those getting chemotherapy.

 Do vegetarian diets reduce the risk of cancer coming back?

 No direct evidence has shown that vegetarian diets help reduce the risk of cancer coming back when compared to a diet that contains meat and is high in vegetables, fruits, and whole grains and low in red meats.
 But vegetarian diets can be good for you because they tend to be low in saturated fat and high in fiber, vitamins, and phytochemicals.

 Vegetarian diets are in line with the American Cancer Society Nutrition Guidelines for the Prevention of Cancer.
-See our documents Vegetarianism and American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention for more information.
+See our document American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention for more information.